anjanadevanand/toyWGN/README.md

 #### R6 vs. S3
 - Very different from S3 and S4 because it is built on encapsulated objects.
 R6 objects have reference sematics (modify in  place), and this has consequences.
 > - R6 method lives in the local namespace of an object.
 So it does not interact with other functions of the same name in other objects or packages.
-The function names can be speciifc and it can use different arguments suited for each object (since it the arguments do not have to pass through a common generic).
+Need not be too careful with function names and the function can use different arguments suited for each object (since the arguments do not have to pass through a common generic).
 > - Reference sematics allow functions to simultaneously return a value and modify an object.
 Modifiy and return can be useful for specific cases.
 > - Easier to implement method chaining